 This act states that the occupier of a public place has a duty of care to members of the public who use the space for the purpose intended.
 While it doesn’t specify who the occupier of a space is, it does outline that it should be someone in control of the premises who could have reasonably predicted that the accident might have happened and who had the power to prevent it.
 In some cases, there may be more than one occupier of a public space.

 An example of negligence in a public place could be someone slipping on a spill in a supermarket that wasn’t cleaned up or signposted and injuring their back in the fall.
 In this scenario, the person who fell and injured themselves may have grounds for a personal injury claim for compensation.
+Such an injury could lead to you wanting to know more about the average payout for a herniated disc in the UK.

 If you’d like to know more about claiming for a slipped disc injury in a public place, please don’t hesitate to get in touch with our team and we will be happy to offer free legal advice.